Hannah Cain: Everton

+Leicester City

+On 4 November 2021, Cain suffered an ACL injury.
+On 17 February 2023, she was nominated for the Goal of the Month award for her goal against Liverpool.
+On 14 July 2023, Cain signed a long-term contract with Leicester City.

-International
+International career

 In April 2014, Cain was named in Wales squad for an under-16 UEFA development tournament in Northern Ireland.
 Later that year she played for Wales in an under-17 friendly against Northern Ireland.
 Cain has since represented England on the under-17 and under-19 national teams.
 In 2017, Cain was called into the under-19 squad, but would not make an appearance until 2018 to compete in the UEFA Women's U-19 Championship qualifiers scoring twice in three starts.

-Personal life

-Cain attended Hill House School, Doncaster.
+Cain decided to switch her allegiance back to Wales in September 2021.
+She was called up to the Wales squad for 2023 World Cup qualifying matches in September 2021.

+Wales national team

+Cain made her Wales national team debut against Estonia on 26 October 2021.

+Cain was part of the Wales squad that finished as runners-up in the 2023 Pinatar Cup.

+In June 2025, Cain was named in Wales' squad for UEFA Women's Euro 2025.
+During the UEFA Women’s Euro 2025 qualifying campaign, Cain scored a crucial penalty against the Republic of Ireland in Dublin, helping Cymru secure their place in the final tournament in Switzerland.